prabago/refarch-caseinc-app/docs/run-icp.md

 # Run Case Web Portal on IBM Cloud Private
-We propose to package the code as a docker image, build a helm chart and then publish it to an ICP instance.
+We propose to package this nodejs webapp as a docker image, build a helm chart and then publish it to an ICP instance.

 ## Pre-requisites
 * A conceptual understanding of how [Kubernetes](https://kubernetes.io/docs/concepts/) works.